alexlafroscia/ember-superstatic/README.md

 `ember-superstatic` aims to make it easy to use `superstatic` with Ember.js and the Ember CLI.
 Specifically, it does the following:

-1. Provides a means for importing the `superstatic` configuration into your application
+1. Provides a means for importing the `superstatic` environment into your application
 2. Runs `superstatic` as part of the development server of the Ember CLI
 3. Provides an `ember` command for starting a Production-ready `superstatic` server for your app